doivglser/mindevenviro-fanciful/README.md

   Puts serv-if-up daemon up and monitors servers reliability.

   Depends on: server-monitor, serv-if-up

+* shi3lD (shell script)

+  USAGE: "sudo shi3lD"

+  If "sudo redundanz -m" is running, then shi3lD will puff your MAC-Address, so you become a new IP.

+  Depends on: start_shield

 # SHELL SCRIPTS DOT FILES MEDIA FILES AND CONTENT